AGelemerov/Eng130_IaC/README.md

     fooapp/               # ""
 ```

+## Adhoc commands in Ansible

+- Run an update on web node from controller node
+  - `sudo ansible web -a "sudo apt update -y"
 ## YAML
 YAML is a human-friendly data serialization language for all programming languages.
 It is used to create configuration files in many laguanges.